 Before applying, please note that to qualify for the award you must (no exceptions):

-- Be enrolled as a full-time student at a U.S. college or university
+- Be enrolled as a full-time student at a U.S. college or university,

-Student Travel Award Contact
+Student Travel Award Contacts:

 Answers to Frequently Asked Questions